nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/getting-started-mps.md

 [k8s-device-plugin](https://github.com/nebuly-ai/k8s-device-plugin#installation) chart), so the containers of your pods must run with the same user if they request MPS resources.

-Please note that:
+!!! note

-- as for MIG resources, each container is supposed to request at most one MPS device: if a container needs more resources, then it should ask for a larger, single device as opposed to multiple smaller devices
+    Containers are supposed to request at most one MPS device.
+If a container needs more resources, then it should ask for a larger, single device as opposed to multiple smaller devices

-- the computing resources of a GPU are equally shared among all its MPS resources
+!!! warning
-- the output of `nvidia-smi` run inside a container requesting MPS resources still shows the whole memory of the respective GPU.
-Nevertheless, the container is only able to access the amount of memory of the MPS slice it requested, which is specified by the environment variable `CUDA_MPS_PINNED_DEVICE_MEM_LIMIT`.
+    If you run `nvidia-smi` inside a container, the output still shows the whole memory of the GPU.
+    Nevertheless, processes inside the container are able to allocate only the amount of memory requested by the contaner.
+    You can check the availble GPU memory through the environment variable `CUDA_MPS_PINNED_DEVICE_MEM_LIMIT`.